-I used DK (US worsted weight) yarn and a 4mm hook.
+I used DK (US light worsted weight) yarn and a 4mm hook.
 You need to have a fairly firm strip, so use a different hook if necessary depending on the way you crochet.
 I crochet fairly tightly.

 Mine came out about 3.5 inches square (9 cm).